 My undergraduate dissertation, ‘Fighting for my death: Disability and Euthanasia in Me Before You and Million Dollar Baby’ explored the right-to-die argument in contemporary literature and their respective film adaptations.
-I used Mitchell and Snyder’s theory of narrative prosthesis to explore how the disabled characters in both narratives only serve to further the emotional growth of the able-bodied characters before their eventual deaths by euthanasia.

 - medical humanities in literature and film

-- bioethics and the issue of consent
+- bioethics and medical consent

 - death and dying

 - BA English Language and Literature, University of Leeds